Adam Yauch: Illness, death and legacy

 In July 2009, Yauch was diagnosed with a cancerous parotid gland and lymph node.
 He underwent surgery and radiation therapy, delaying the release of Hot Sauce Committee Pt.
 1 until 2011 (when it was renamed Hot Sauce Committee Part Two) and canceling the trio's planned tour.
 He was unable to appear in videos for the album.
-At the time, Yauch called the cancer "very treatable".
+Announcing his diagnosis on the group's YouTube channel, Yauch called the cancer "very treatable" and said it wouldn't affect his vocal cords.
+He sought treatment from Tibetan doctors in Dharamshala, India.

 On May 4, 2012, Yauch died in Manhattan, New York, at age 47.
 In his last will and testament, he left instructions that his music not be used in advertising, though the legal validity of those instructions has been questioned.

 On May 3, 2013, ceremonies were held to rename the Palmetto Playground in Brooklyn Heights Adam Yauch Park.

 Yauch is also the subject of a mural dedicated to his memory at the Beastie Boys' former studios in Los Angeles.